mikey242/kudos-donations/readme.txt

 * Smart and modern design.
 * Can add as many different buttons as you like.
-* Connect with Mollie for secure payments by credit card, iDEAL and many others.
+* Connect with Mollie for secure payments by credit card, iDEAL and [many others](https://www.mollie.com/payments).
 * Toggle Automated email receipts.
-* Use custom email server settings.
+* Use custom SMTP email settings.
-* Gutenberg block or shortcode to place your button.
+* Gutenberg block or shortcode to place your button virtually anywhere.
-* Configure the donation form, button and thank you message.
+* Customize the donation form, button and thank you message.
 * Choose a colour scheme.
-* Toggle and customize the thank you message.
-* View and manage individual transactions, subscriptions, donors and campaigns.
+* View and manage individual transactions, subscriptions, donors and campaigns from the admin menu.

 = Easy to use =
 Just enter your API key from Mollie, then add one or more buttons anywhere on you website.
 Need a Mollie account?
 Visit their website to [get started](https://www.mollie.com/).

 = Campaign Labels =
-You can now assign a campaign label to each donation button.
-This allows you to group and track donations made.
+Assign a campaign label to each donation button to group and track donations made.
+This is useful for seeing the effectiveness of different buttons or tracking donations made to different donation campaigns.

 = Recurring Payments =
 Allow donors to create a donation subscription to support your organization on a regular basis.
-Kudos Donations will automatically create the subscription and take payments from Mollie based on the donors preferences.
-Of course you can also disable this and use only one-off payments if you prefer.
+Kudos Donations will automatically create the subscription and take payments from Mollie.
+You can also disable this and use only one-off payments if you prefer.

 = Source =
 The Git repository for this plugin can be found [here](https://gitlab.iseard.media/michael/kudos-donations).